-- Grasp the legal and business frameworks in which the art business operates, including the legal responsibilities of galleries, auction houses, advisors and collectors.
+- To identify critical legal issues specific to the art market, including the legal responsibilities of galleries, auction houses, art advisors, and collectors.